KrishnenduGhosh/VL/README.md

 ## 5. Off-topic Identification:
 The off-topics are identified automatically.
 The code '4_off_predict.py' identifies the off-topics, stores them in '5_off' folder and also evaluates the concerned modules.
 ## 6. Retrieval of Relevant Video Segments:
 Video lecture segments relevant to each of the off-topics are retrieved.
-The code '6_retrieval.py' retrieves the segments and stores in '6_Retrieved' folder.
+The code '6_retrieval.py' retrieves the segments and stores in '6_Retrieved' folder in JSON format and as 'RT.txt' in '8_Retrieved/trec-eval/test' folder in TREC suggested text format.
+The '8_Result' folder is downloadable from https://drive.google.com/open?id=17-IxebyTtNsSXY98FfkTJWHK9goHhkOT which contains the folder 'trec-eval', providing the performance evaluation codes.
 ## 7. Reranking:
 The retrieved video lecture segments are reranked using code '7_rerank.py'.
-The reranked segments are stored in '7_Reranked' folder.
+The reranked segments are stored in '7_Reranked' folder in JSON format and as 'RR.txt' in '8_Retrieved/trec-eval/test' folder in TREC suggested text format.
 ## 8. Evaluation:
 A. The retrieved and reranked segmnets are shown to the annotators and their relevance are tagged.
 The gold standard is present in 'GS.txt' file.
 The file can be downloaded from https://drive.google.com/open?id=1sKfmBveCkUtaL_5cJqKG0li_z-c0wns4 .

-B. The retrieved and reranked segments are converted to the files 'RT.txt' and 'RR.txt' respectvely.
-This conversion made so that TREC provided evaluation module can operate on them and determine the performance measures.
-The code '8_eval.py' converts the segments and stores in '8_Result' folder.
+B. The code '8_eval.py' evaluates the retrieval and re-ranking performance.
 The '8_Result' folder is downloadable from https://drive.google.com/open?id=17-IxebyTtNsSXY98FfkTJWHK9goHhkOT which contains the folder 'trec-eval', providing the performance evaluation codes.

 # Run:
 ## Prepare the pre-requisites: